 Arthritis is a disease of the joints, and when it affects the hand or wrist, the affected individuals suffers from pain while using their hand.
 Arthritis can affect any joint in the body, often due to ageing, and the hand, being one of the most used joints in the body, is often affected.

 Arthritis primarily affects older people.
 However, it can affect people at any age, mostly women.
 Women are more likely to develop the signs and symptoms of arthritis between the ages of 20 to 30 years old.
-It has been estimated that more than 60% of people over the age of 60 have signs and symptoms of arthritis, while almost 90% of people over the age of 75 have these signs and symptoms.
+Doctor for arthritis in hands estimated that more than 60% of people over the age of 60 have signs and symptoms of arthritis, while almost 90% of people over the age of 75 have these signs and symptoms.

 How arthritis occurs?